Tuscan wine: Brunello di Montalcino

 Brunello is the name of the local Sangiovese variety that is grown around the village of Montalcino.
 Located south of the Chianti Classico zone, the Montalcino range is drier and warmer than Chianti.
 Monte Amiata shields the area from the winds coming from the southeast.
 Many of the area's vineyards are located on the hillsides leading up towards the mountain to elevations of around 1640 ft though some vineyards can be found in lower-lying areas.
 The wines of northern and eastern regions tend to ripen more slowly and produce more perfumed and lighter wines.
 The southern and western regions are warmer, and the resulting wines tend to be richer and more intense.

 The Brunello variety of Sangiovese seems to flourish in this terroir, ripening easily and consistently producing wines of deep color, extract, richness with full bodies and good balance of tannins.
 In the mid-19th century, a local farmer named Clemente Santi is believed to have isolated the Brunello clone and planted it in this region.
 His grandson Ferruccio Biondi-Santi helped to popularize Brunello di Montalcino in the later half of the 19th century.
 In the 1980s, it was the first wine to earn the DOCG classification.
 Today there are about two hundred growers in the Montalcino region producing about 333,000 cases of Brunello di Montalcino a year.

 Brunello di Montalcino wines are required to be aged for at least four years prior to being released, with riserva wines needing five years.
 Brunellos tend to be very tight and tannic in their youth, needing at least a decade or two before they start to soften with wines from excellent vintages having the potential to do well past 50 years.
-In 1984, the Montalcino region was granted the DOC designation of Rosso di Montalcino.
-Often called "Baby Brunellos", these wines are typically made from the same grapes, vineyards and style as the regular Brunello di Montalcino but are not aged as long.
+In 1984, the Montalcino region was granted the DOC designation Rosso di Montalcino.
+Often called Baby Brunellos, these wines are typically made from the same grapes, vineyards and style as the regular Brunello di Montalcino but are not aged as long.
 While similar to Brunellos in flavor and aromas, these wines are often lighter in body and more approachable in their youth.